 • Visit the “Event” tab and click the “Create” button at the top right.

-To know the detailed process, click here.
+To learn more about the process, click here.

 • Once you're done, “Save” the event.